LIST OF AIRPORTS

 |Phone: 214-574-8888 Website: www.dfwairport.com|

 With convenient access to two major airports, the Dallas/Fort Worth International Airport and Dallas’ Love Field Airport, getting to Plano is simple!
 Several major airlines utilize these airports, including:

-Shuttle service is available to and from both airports for those who don’t want to deal with parking and leaving their car.
+Shuttle service and ride-share is available to and from both major airports for those who don’t want to deal with parking and leaving their car.
 Some suggested companies include:

 DFW International Airport is the home of American Airlines and its international headquarters.
 The airport serves 153 cities worldwide, including a total of 116 non-stop domestic destinations and 37 non-stop and direct international destinations.
 DFW Airport also has five low-fare carriers from which to choose, offering service to major destinations throughout the U.S.

 Directions: You can enter the Airport from State Highway 114 and Interstate 635 on the north.
 Normal drive time from downtown Plano to DFW ranges from 30-45 minutes.
 Upon your approach to D/FW tune your radio to 530 AM for pre-recorded airport information.